 Below are some of the other groups in Thailand offering retreats.
 Their policies and prices differ, so look into it carefully!

-Mae Chee Brigitte is often leading 9 day meditation retreats, or else accepting visiting foreigners at Wat Prayong.
-She has a meditation retreat at the beginning of most months when she is in Thailand : http://meditationthailand.com/ NEXT RETREAT IN THAILAND WILL BE SEPTEMBER 2014
+Our good friend and great meditation teacher Mae Chee Brigitte is often leading 7 day meditation retreats, or else accepting visiting foreigners at Wat Prayong.
+She has a meditation retreat at the beginning of most months when she is in Thailand : http://meditationthailand.com/

 Dipabhāvan Meditation center on Koh Samui runs regular retreats, currently from 7-10 and 20-27 of each month.
-The website is quite comprehensive: http://dipabhavan.weebly.com/index.html
+The website is quite comprehensive.

 Jungle Yoga – which conducts retreats in floating huts and sala, run some Vipassana courses from time to time in between their regular yoga retreats.
 WEBSITE IS HERE These retreats are rather costly though, so check into the prices.
 The countryside and natural environment there is supposed to be incredible!